Pure spinors, intrinsic torsion and curvature in odd dimensions: Differential geometry of pure spinor fields

-\begin{rem} The statements of Proposition \ref{prop-conformal-Killing-foliating} are conformally invariant.
-In fact, it is straightforward to check that conditions \eqref{eq-pure-twistor-spinor} are invariant under the transformation \eqref{eq-twistor-spinor-transform}.
-Further, the condition that the conformal Killing spinor $\xi^A$ be pure and $\zeta^A$ satisfy \eqref{eq-pure-twistor-spinor} is equivalent to the corresponding tractor-spinor $(\xi^A, \zeta^A)$ being a pure section of the local twistor bundle, i.e. it is a pure spinor for $\Spin(2m + 3, \C)$.
+Further, the condition that the conformal Killing spinor $\xi^A$ be pure and $\zeta^A$ satisfy \eqref{eq-pure-twistor-spinor} is equivalent to the corresponding tractor-spinor $(\xi^A, \zeta^A)$ being a pure section of the local twistor bundle, i.e.\ it is a pure spinor for $\Spin(2m + 3, \C)$.
+See \cites{Hughston1988,Taghavi-Chabert2017}. \end{rem}